Punith2412/BrandMetrics-AI/README.md

 - Replace client-side auth with **NextAuth.js / Auth.js** + a real database (Prisma + PostgreSQL or MongoDB).
 - Deploy on **Vercel** — connect the repo and set environment variables.
-- For Google login, configure OAuth credentials in NextAuth.
 - Rate-limit the `/api/generate` endpoint and add usage quotas when moving to production.
 - The analytics engine runs entirely in the browser — no extra backend cost.